-If the trainee chooses construction, ask the SACPCMP for their designations and accredited training providers, including Master Builders Association basic courses, and Nelson Mandela Metro University entry requirements and programmes.
+If the trainee chooses construction, ask the SACPCMP for their designations and accredited training providers, and Nelson Mandela Metro University entry requirements and programmes.

-If the trainee chooses mining, consider the Mining Qualifications Authority entry level courses, Saacosh programmes, and Wits University programmes.
-If blasting is the career choice, Unisa offers the accepted course.
+If the trainee chooses mining, consider the Mining Qualifications Authority entry level courses, and Wits University programmes.
+If blasting is the career choice, Unisa offers the accepted course in explosives.

 If the trainee has a medical aptitude, ask the occupational hygiene body SAIOH, and the occupational medical nursing body SASOM for their designations and recommended training providers.

 If auditing is the eventual aim, join one of the quality management bodies and ask their advice.
-If the trainee does not have a particular industry or role in mind yet, compare the NQF levels and credits of courses at Advantage ACT, Dekra, Irca, Nosa, Lexis Nexis and others, against the new designations of IOSH SA.
+If the trainee does not have a particular industry or role in mind yet, compare the NQF levels and credits of courses on offer.

 A portfolio of short courses specific to job functions are valuable additions to any degree or production qualification or experiences, such as hazard identification, risk assessment, health and safety law, system implementation, system standard management, environmental management, quality management, incident investigation, and the rest of the spectrum of Sheq management.

-Unfortunately the only diploma level general health and safety qualification is from Unisa, which also offers a BTech Safety Management, set to become a BComm degree with health and safety modules.
+Unfortunately the only diploma level general health and safety qualification is from Unisa, which may become a B Comm with some OHS modules.

 In environmental management, North West University in Potchefstroom offers a programme of short courses leading to a degree, or in addition to a degree.
 Several other universities also offer environmental management courses.